-6.3.
-Preparation Time
+6.3 Preparation Time

-6.3.1.
-In recognition that all teachers are more successful when adequately prepared, the District has traditionally established daily preparation periods in the secondary schools.
+6.3.1 In recognition that all teachers are more successful when adequately prepared, the District has traditionally established daily preparation periods in the secondary schools.
 In order to provide this important opportunity for all teachers, the District and the Association have established elementary preparation time as described below.

-6.3.2.
-Elementary Preparation Time
+6.3.2 Elementary Preparation Time

-- [a] All elementary educators, including special education teachers, will receive the equivalent of thirty-six (36) minutes per day of preparation time during the contract day (with the exception of first week of school).
+- [a] All elementary educators, including special education teachers, will receive the equivalent of thirty-six (36) minutes per day of preparation time during the contract day (with the exception of the first and last day of school).
 Teachers are expected to use this time in direct preparation for their classroom teaching.
 The principal with input from the JSSC, will determine how to structure the preparation program for their school.
 The preparation schedule may be modified for special activities when agreed upon by the JSSC. - [b] By mutual agreement of the contract negotiating teams, an elementary preparation time committee may be convened to evaluate and recommend changes to the Elementary Prep Time Program.
-Such committee will be made up of an equal number of educators, classified employees, and administrators.
-This committee will make recommendations to the negotiation teams about how future funding can best be used to promote high quality instruction within the preparation time program. - 6.3.3.
-Elementary preparation time will include the following components: - [a] Each school will receive funds sufficient to provide a minimum of one-hundred-fifty (150) minutes preparation time per teacher per week.
-The funds may be used for hiring either certified teachers, paraprofessionals or a combination of the two to provide preparation time. - [b] An additional thirty (30) minutes of preparation time will be provided for each teacher through Library Media. - [c] Reasonable efforts shall be made to secure substitutes for elementary preparation time employees who are absent.
+Such committee will be made up of an equal number of educators, education support professionals, and administrators.
+This committee will make recommendations to the negotiation teams about how future funding can best be used to promote high quality instruction within the preparation time program. - 6.3.3 Elementary preparation time will include the following components: - [a] Each school will receive funds sufficient to provide a minimum of one-hundred-twenty (120) minutes preparation time per teacher per week.
+The funds may be used for hiring either certified teachers, paraprofessionals or a combination of the two to provide preparation time. - [b] An additional thirty (30) minutes of preparation time will be provided for each teacher through Library Media aligned to Dispositions, Essential Skills, and Knowledge